 |Neilson Research Corporation - Certification

 (Adobe PDF 1144kb)

 This research has been performed by Josephine County residents concerned about the safety of their water supply as well as the spending of tax revenues on apparently unnecessary and exaggerated causes.
-This diversion of funds away from vital law enforcement needs puts the county residents in direct jeopardy and may well result in direct harm to residents who could not be protected in a timely manner.
+This diversion of funds away from vital law enforcement needs may have put the county residents in direct jeopardy and may have resulted in direct harm to residents who could not be protected in a timely manner.

 * The footer of the Josephine County Oath Keepers website contains the phrase "Website Donated By Viken Nokhoudian".
 This was added by Joseph Rice and his webmaster, Bruce McFarland, long after Viken Nokhoudian left the group and after he insisted his company logo be removed.
 Adding Viken's name against his wishes is an apparent attempt to associate his name, instead of the site's current authors, with the false statements presented on the website.
 Joseph Rice and Bruce McFarland refused to remove Viken's name despite his written demand they do so.